-There has been a significant amount of volatility in crude oil prices and dramatic decline in our realized sale price of crude oil since June of 2014, when the monthly average price of WTI crude oil was \$105.79 per barrel and our realized sale price per barrel of crude oil was \$98.78.
-This decline in the price of crude oil has had a substantial negative impact on our cash flow from our producing California properties.
-While there has been an overall improvement in crude oil prices since February 2016 when the monthly average price of WTI crude oil was \$30.32, there is no guarantee that this trend will continue.
-Most recently, the monthly average WTI price of crude oil has declined from \$70.75 in October 2018 to \$58.15 in March 2019 demonstrating the continued volatility in crude oil prices.
-It is beyond our ability to accurately predict how long crude oil prices will continue to remain at these lower price levels; when or at what level they may begin to stabilize; or when they may rebound to the 2014 levels, as there are many factors beyond our control that dictate the price we receive on our crude oil sales.
+There continues to be a significant amount of volatility in crude oil prices and a dramatic decline in our realized sale price of crude oil since June of 2014, when the monthly average price of WTI crude oil was \$105.79 per barrel and our realized sale price per barrel of crude oil was \$98.78.
+This volatility and decline in crude oil prices has continued as evidenced by the NYMEX daily closing price of WTI crude oil on April 20, 2020 when it closed at a negative \$36.98; the April 2020 monthly average WTI price was \$16.55; and our monthly realized price for April 2020 was \$16.96 per barrel.
+This volatility and decline in the price of crude oil has had a substantial negative impact on our cash flow from our producing California properties.
+While there has been some improvement in crude oil prices since April 2020, there is no guarantee that this trend will continue.

+It is beyond our ability to accurately predict how long crude oil prices will continue to remain at these lower crude oil price levels; when or at what level they may begin to stabilize; or if they may start to rebound, as there are many factors beyond our control such as the current COVID-19 restrictions and the crude oil price dispute between Saudi Arabia and Russia, that dictate the price we receive on our crude oil sales.

-A comparison of the average WTI price and the average realized crude oil sales price for the three months ended May 31, 2019 and 2018 is shown in the table below:
+A comparison of the average WTI price and the average realized crude oil sales price for the three months ended May 31, 2020 and 2019 is shown in the table below:

-Three Mon May 31, 2019 May 31, 2018 Percentage Change Average three month WTI crude oil price (Bbl) \$ 60.95 \$ 66.32 (8.1%) Average three month realized crude oil sales price (Bbl) \$ 64.91 \$ 65.88 (1.5%)
+Three Mon May 31, 2020 May 31, 2019 Percentage Change Average three month WTI crude oil price (Bbl) \$ 24.77 \$ 60.95 (59.4%) Average three month realized crude oil sales price (Bbl) \$ 24.29 \$ 64.91 (62.6%)

-For the three months ended May 31, 2019, the average WTI price was \$60.95 and our average realized crude oil sale price was \$64.91, representing a premium of \$3.96 per barrel or 6.5% higher than the average WTI price.
-In comparison, for the three months ended May 31, 2018, the average WTI price was \$66.32 and our average realized sale price was \$65.88 representing a discount of \$0.44 per barrel or 0.7% lower than the average WTI price.
+For the three months ended May 31, 2020, the average WTI price was \$24.77 and our average realized crude oil sale price was \$24.29, representing a discount of \$0.48 per barrel or 1.9% lower than the average WTI price.
+In comparison, for the three months ended May 31, 2019, the average WTI price was \$60.95 and our average realized sale price was \$64.91 representing a premium of \$3.96 per barrel or 6.5% higher than the average WTI price.
 Historically, the sale price we receive for California heavy crude oil has been less than the quoted WTI price because of the lower API gravity of our California crude oil in comparison to the API gravity of quoted WTI crude oil.